Please do NOT attend the surgery in person. Please see the link to information regarding access to GP services.

 We are inviting all patients aged over 65 to come along for a flu vaccination at the surgery.

-For those adults aged between 18 and 64 with specifed health conditions (immunosuppressed, diabetic, asthmatic and so on)we have a clinic on
+For those adults aged between 18 and 64 with specifed health conditions (immunosuppressed, diabetic, asthmatic and so on) and all those over 50 we have a clinic on

 Opting out of data sharing You may have seen items in the Press relating to the sharing of confidential data and the choices available.
 The deadline for opting out of data sharing has been extended to 1 September 2021.
 Please complete the NHS data sharing Opt Out form and return it to the surgery for this to be added to your records.